 In the present work,by using a steering inequality based on three measurement settings, we lay down a distribution of the non-classical feature within multiqubit systems.
 In this context we have derived an analytical trade-off relation obeyed by the steering test of pairwise qubits in a three-qubit system.
 Furthermore, we prove the existence of a complementary relation between a genuine tripartite entanglement measure and maximal bipartite steering inequality violation followed by the status of trade off relation when the reduced bipartite states are subjected to global unitary operations or local filtering operations.

 The rest of the article is divided as follows: in Sec.\ref{secsteer} we have gone through the basic notion of steering.
-In Sec.\ref{sectang} we have discussed about some genuine entanglement measure.
+In Sec.\ref{sectang} we have discussed about some genuine entanglement measure whereas local filtering operations have been briefly discussed in Sec.\ref{secfil}.
 In Sec.\ref{secresults} we have derived the trade off relation between bipartite steering violation of three qubit systems.
 Then we have analytically established the complementary relation between genuine entanglement measure vs bipartite steering inequality violation in Sec.\ref{sectrade1}.
 In Sec.\ref{sectrade2} and Sec.\ref{sectrade4} we have examined the status of this bipartite steering and Bell inequality violation in the scenario where each bipartite system is allowed to perform global unitary and local filtering operations.